-At Milborne St Andrews First School we believe that homework can make an important contribution to pupils' progress and develop an effective partnership between home and school.
+We believe that homework can make an important contribution to pupils' progress and develop an effective partnership between home and school.

 The type and amount of homework will alter as the children progress through the school.
 In the early years in school, homework may be given on an individual basis for a very specific purpose or occasion, as a need is perceived; often there may be no written outcome.
 In Key Stage One, one of the key purposes is developing a partnership with parents and involving them actively in their children's learning.
 As children move through the school, teachers may use homework to encourage independent research and imaginative follow up to class work.
 A copy of our homework policy is available from school or downloadable from our website.